 By making it easier for residents to recycle, we’ve already increased the proportion of aluminium, glass and plastics that we collect.

-In 2019 we collected 55k tonnes of household waste.
-Of this we were able to recycle 29k tonnes (53.2%) and divert a further 5k tonnes through pre-treatment.
-This meant we sent 21k tonnes to landfill.
+In 2021/22 we collected just over 53k tonnes of household waste.
+Of this we were able to recycle 19k tonnes and divert a further 5k tonnes through pre-treatment.
+This meant we sent 34k tonnes to landfill; 27k tonnes of which came from household general waste bins that likely contained recyclable waste such as plastics or food waste.

 We don’t currently have a local energy from waste plant capable of processing our waste, so we’re working with other local authorities and the private sector to find a cost-effective solution which complies with legislation and zero carbon targets.
 We’re also actively encouraging greater levels of recycling by: